 Note: You will have to replace your agents so they know which address they should report to.

-Get a glimpse of license allocation, see if any licenses are nearing expiration, and update your license when needed.
+In the Licensing page, get a glimpse of license allocation, see if any licenses are nearing expiration, and update your license when needed.
 For more information, read how to Manage Licenses in Organization Settings.

-Manage the compliance policy for your organization(s) by creating restrictions or version requirements for libraries.
+Use the Policy page to manage the compliance policy for your organization(s) by creating restrictions or version requirements for libraries.
 Contrast will then flag libraries that violate the compliance settings, and alert you to violation.

 Change this setting with caution.
 It's very unlikely that a SuperAdmin will need change these values.
-In the event of a system restore operation, changes to the values of this configuration - such as the URL, which contains host information, or username and password - may be required.
+In the event of a system restore operation, changes to the values of this configuration - such as the URL, which contains host information, or username and password - in Database page may be required.
 Any change to this value also requires a system restart.

 The SuperAdmin can change the default log level for the various log files.
 Any change to this setting will take effect after a system restart.

 If you want to alert all users in your organizations to important changes, you can send a system message, which they'll receive every time they log in to Contrast until the message expires or is deleted.
+Select the Create a Message button in the System Messages page to get started.

 Contrast Diagnostics measures customer usage of Contrast products to help Contrast provide faster, more proactive support and guide delivery of new functionality.